graphql/graphql-spec/spec/Section 5 -- Validation.md

 Variables can only be input types.
 Objects, unions, and interfaces cannot be used as inputs.

-For these examples, consider the following typesystem additions:
+For these examples, consider the following type system additions:

 ```graphql example
 input ComplexInput {